blindner6/MST_sourceapp/README.md

 ## Installation and Setup:

-No installation is necessary for PACE.
+No installation is necessary on PACE.
 Users simply need access to Kostas' Lab `shared-p` (i.e., `shared3`)

 ## Quickstart: